oaqa/annographix/README.md

 SOLR ANNOtation GRAPH IndeXing: structured information retrival using SOLR.
 ===================

-Not ready for prime-time yet.
+This is largely a prototype, which is not ready for prime-time yet.
+A preliminary [tech report with a description is available here](boytsov.info/pubs/annogr2015rep.pdf).